edgecollective/toolzine-uploader/README.md

 latest idea:
 - ability to rotate image
+- when you initiate, a pubkey is generated
-- when hit 'save', you get a link you can write down on your paper zine -- now it's documented online, with additional material / links
+- when you hit 'save', you can then write down pubkey if you wish-- now it's documented online, with additional material / links
 - private key for editing it, if you wish